A Darker View

 A pair of Leonid meteors streak through Orion

 Watching meteors requires no more equipment than your eyes and a dark sky, and can be enjoyable for just about anyone.
-While the viewing conditions for this year’s Quadrantids are possibly spoiled by moonlight, it may still be worth a peek.
-Set the alarm early?
+While most observers in the northern hemisphere must endure winter conditions to observe this shower, in the islands we have the option of observing from somewhat warmer locations.
+I think this year’s Quadrantids deserve an early wake-up and a trip into the dark!

 The annual Geminid meteor shower has become one of the most reliable annual meteor showers.
 Known for bright and slow moving fireballs the Geminids can provide a good reason to spend a few hours outside on a December night.
 This shower has routinely provided rates above 100 meteors per hours in past years, this year should be no exception.